preservim/vim-indent-guides/README.markdown

     hi IndentGuidesOdd  guibg=red   ctermbg=3
     hi IndentGuidesEven guibg=green ctermbg=4

+### Terminal Vim with 'termguicolors' support
+This plugin will work if Vim is compiled with support for the feature `termguicolors`.

+You can check support with `vim --version`; you should see `+termguicolors` in the feature list.

+If `termguicolors` is supported, toggle it on.
+In your `.vimrc`, add the following line:

+    termguicolors

-### Terminal Vim
+### Terminal Vim without 'termguicolors' support
-At the moment Terminal Vim only has basic support.
-This means is that colors won't be automatically calculated based on your colorscheme.
+Without 'termguicolors', colors cannot be automatically calculated based on your colorscheme.

 Instead, some preset colors are used depending on whether `background` is set to `dark` or `light`.

 When `set background=dark` is used, the following highlight colors will be defined: